versx/iOSDyldIntegrityBypass/README.md

 1) Hardcode the stock first 4 memory pages into a uint8_t byte array
 2) Hardcode the memory page you found earlier into a uint8_t byte array.
 3) Create a custom read() implementation, and declare a pointer func to hold the original implementation
-4) In the custom read, if the size of the read is 0x4000 bytes, and you have no swapped them yet with a global counter, returns the original 4 memory pages when read() is invoked.
+4) In the custom read, if the size of the read is 0x4000 bytes, and you have no swapped them yet with a global counter, memcpy the original 4 memory pages into place when read() is invoked.
 The same logic is applied for the next 0x1000 Byte block, and the global counter upped, such that you don't interfere with any further read() calls of these sizes.
 If neither of the 2 cases are true, it returns the original implementation with original args.
-5) Create an init call, where you invoke fishhooks symbol rebinding
+5) Create an init call, where you invoke fishhooks symbol rebinding.
+To invoke the bypass, you simply need to invoke the Init call in a constructor block (%ctor in logos) and off you go.

 ### How to use it?
 However you want!?
 I've personally used a static framework template project in xcode with an additional buildphase to compile the project output into a dylib, and then inject that how i see fit.
 You could add a buildphase in that same project where you specify your target IPA, inject your dylib, and resign in a single step.

 The world is your oyster.

+Shout out to Jorg and The silly Canadaian who helped hold my hand as I learned enough C++ to read through source and implement this. <3